 Klarion stopped stirred his mashed potatoes into paste and looked at the girl curiously.
 She always tried to make conversation with him, and he had to be grateful for that.
 He loved talking, and recently, he had only had Teekl with whom to converse.
+He decided to plant some seeds of paranoia.
 "Something seems off about those students.
-Hogwarts never gets mid year transfers.
+Hogwarts never gets mid-year transfers.
 Think they may be death eaters.
-What do you think?"
+What do you think?" he asked.

 A few moments had passed, and the girl still hadn't answered, so Klarion interrupted her thoughts.
 "Never mind.
 I'm probably being paranoid."

 "You've been acting a bit off lately.
 Are you sure you're all right?" the girl asked.